pronobis/ROSProcessing/README.md

       ...
     }
     ```
     You can specify the hostname and port like this:
     ```
     rp = new ROSProcessing(this, "192.168.1.1", 8080);
     ```
+    If not specified, "localhost" and port 9090 are used.

 4. Subscribe to your topics using the `subscribe` method (e.g. also in your `setup()`).
     ```